 Elizabeth went to her room and contemplated what she had learned.
 She was certain that she had not lost track of time but for some reason, unknown to her, yesterday was Thursday and today was also Thursday.
 "How is this even possible?" she wondered.
 "Why has no one else noticed this aberration?"
 She took her friend's advice, ate an early supper and retired for the evening, hoping that a good night's rest would bring a resolution to her dilemma.

-(Author's Note: Dialogue and text were generously borrowed from the masterpiece: Pride & Prejudice, Jane Austen, 1813.
-Your comments and reviews are always welcome.)
+Author's Note: Dialogue and text were generously borrowed from the masterpiece: Pride & Prejudice, Jane Austen (1813.)